Incorporate some of these best practices into your life to keep an open mind and prevent the onset of “wis-dumb.”

 Your Mental Elevator

 Imagine your mind as a giant elevator.

 And the doors keep closing.
 By adulthood, only small beliefs can squeeze through the narrow remaining gap.
-And then you’re an old geezer, the door has shut, and you’re in the dark talking to yourself…
+And then you’re an old geezer, the door has shut, wis-dumb has taken hold, and you’re in the dark talking to yourself…